Rain and Cold Weather Riding Tips

 Stay Dry and Warm

-You don't need the latest and greatest cycling gear to get around town by bicycle.- A decent rain jacket and pants are your best defense.
+- A decent rain jacket and pants are your best defense.
 They both cut down on wind and keep you dry.
 If you can afford it, GoreTex or other breathable fabric will keep the rain out and keep you from feeling clammy.
-Some cyclists like to use a rain cape, which covers your hands and allows airflow to prevent sweat-buildup.- Fenders are also a very good investment by preventing your feet from getting soaked and your clothes from getting gritty and dirty.- Nice extras include waterproof gloves, a snug hood or cap, a synthetic layer next to your skin to wick away moisture, and rain booties to go over your shoes.
+If you're on a budget thrift stores and camping surplus stores may have great deals on waterproof wear.
+Some cyclists like to use a rain cape, which covers your hands and allows airflow to prevent sweat-buildup.

 Use Front and Rear Bicycle Lights

-Lights are required by law when riding after dark and in low-light conditions.
-A white light visible at least 500 feet to the front, and a red light or reflector visible at least 600 feet to the rear.
+- A white light visible at least 500 feet to the front, and a red light or reflector visible at least 600 feet to the rear are legally required.
 These lights allow other people to see you from the back, front and side.
 For more visibility at night wear bright clothing, an orange vest, or use reflective tape.
 The more reflectors and lights, whether blinking, flashing or solid, the better.

 Slow Down on Newly Wet Roads